matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 ### Device handling

 The current spec states that "Matrix servers should record which device each access token is assigned to".
-This must be updated to reflect that devices are bound to a session, which are created during login and stays the same one after refreshing the token.
+This must be updated to reflect that devices are bound to a session, which are created during login and stays the same after refreshing the token.

 ## Potential issues